Hermitian Functional Representation of Free L\'evy Processes: Abstract

 \section{Abstract}

-A dynamical Bercovici-Pata bijection between classical and free L\'evy processes is established via an ensemble representation of unitarily invariant Hermitian matrix-valued L\'evy processes.
-Furthermore, functional asymptotics of their empirical spectral processes towards free L\'evy processes is proved.
-This result recovers a dynamical version of Wigner's theorem and introduces a dynamical version of Marchenko-Pastur's theorem providing the free Poisson process as the noncommutative limit process.
+A functional representation of free L\'evy processes is established via an ensemble of unitarily invariant Hermitian matrix-valued L\'evy processes.
+This is accomplished by proving functional asymptotics of their empirical spectral processes towards the law of a free L\'evy processes.
+This result recovers a functional version of Wigner's theorem and introduces a functional version of Marchenko-Pastur's theorem providing the free Poisson process as the noncommutative limit process.

 \ \ \